RVx201 Herpes Vaccine Description 2022

 September 15, 2021 - Rational Vaccines announced Kerstin Westritschnig, M.D., as the Company's chief medical officer.
-Specialized in clinical immunology, Dr. Westritschnig brings extensive industry experience, including deep expertise in vaccine research and development, infectious disease, immune-oncology, and biologics.
+Dr. Westritschnig brings extensive industry experience specializing in clinical immunology, including deep expertise in vaccine research and development, infectious disease, immune-oncology, and biologics.

 March 30, 2021 - A new study validated the preclinical safety of novel live-attenuated HSV-2 vaccine candidates.

 RVx201 Clinical Trials